-When this happens, your brakes won’t respond the way you want them to and can turn into a significant safety hazard.
+When this happens, your brakes won’t respond as you want them to and may cause potential brake failure, leading to significant safety hazards.

 If you notice a spongy pedal, request a brake system inspection immediately.
-An experienced mechanic can then flush your vehicle’s brake fluid to remove any moisture present in the brake lines and add moisture-free, fresh fluid.
+An experienced mechanic can then flush your vehicle’s brake fluid to remove any moisture in the brake line and add moisture-free, fresh fluid.

 4. The ABS Light Turns On

 In some cars, the ABS warning light on the dashboard gets activated when you need a brake flush.
 This doesn’t mean the ABS light turns on only if you have bad brake fluid or a low brake fluid level.

 An illuminated ABS light can also result from: